-Checking out the landscape of flight training
+Checking out the landscape of Assessment Training

 Ensuring aspiring pilots know what to expect from their training and helping them understand their options is a vital part of what BALPA’s Membership and Career Services does.

 It was a full day made up of competency-based interview questions, a group exercise and an individual exercise all designed to challenge the attendees.
 The interview questions were challenging, but well designed to give applicants a chance to showcase their critical thinking and analytical skills.
 The competencies and evidence given by the applicants were discussed in detail by the assessors, forming part of a very thorough marking process.
-The selection team was made up of two experienced assessors and a training assessor, who provided excellent support.
+The assessment team was made up of two experienced assessors and a training assessor, who provided excellent support.

 The team exercises measured ability to prioritise and work through challenges with time constraints which is integral to the testing but is generally useful to boost employability of the potential pilots.

-Wings Alliance charge for these selection days (as do other pilot training facilities), however, what I witnessed is their investment in the process doesn’t only test the applicant, it provides an excellent learning experience and leaves the candidates well-rehearsed for their future pilot interviews.
+Wings Alliance charge for these assessment days (as do other pilot training facilities), however, what I witnessed is their investment in the process doesn’t only test the applicant, it provides an excellent learning experience and leaves the candidates well-rehearsed for their future pilot interviews.

 Importantly, the thorough assessment means that trainees won’t waste money on a course they are not right for, which in turn protects the Wings Alliance brand and ensures a high standard of pass rates.